How Do Fixed Braces Work?

 The braces will then be fitted or made to match the patient’s exact requirements, though it is worth noting that in some cases a removable retainer may be all that is required.
 Traditional braces with components fitted to the teeth are made up of…

-The brackets – these are the small squares that are bonded to each tooth, generally to the front of teeth although these can also be fixed to the back of the teeth (lingual braces) hiding them from view (sometimes a combination of the two are used – braces behind the teeth on the top teeth, which are more visible when talking, along with braces on the front of the bottom teeth, which are not as visible!).
+These are the small squares that are bonded to each tooth, generally to the front of teeth although these can also be fixed to the back of the teeth (lingual braces) hiding them from view (sometimes a combination of the two are used – braces behind the teeth on the top teeth, which are more visible when talking, along with braces on the front of the bottom teeth, which are not as visible!).
 The brackets come in a variety of colours, even clear brackets which are less noticeable.

-Modules – these are small elastic bands that wrap around the brackets and can be coloured.
+These are small elastic bands that wrap around the brackets and can be coloured.
 Some patients even change the colour at each appointment!

-Separators –these can be fitted between teeth to create a small gap so that bands can be fitted around the teeth.
+These can be fitted between teeth to create a small gap so that bands can be fitted around the teeth.

-Arch-wires – these are the wires that attach to the brackets and guide the movement of the teeth.
+These are the wires that attach to the brackets and guide the movement of the teeth.
 As with the brackets, they can be metal or white coated, the latter helping the braces to be less visible.

 There are other elements that make up braces, some more common than others, however, at this stage there is little point writing 3,000 words on all the many small variations.